Cork shooting tragedy: Postmortems to be carried out as community shocked by deaths in ‘well liked family’

 “Normally we’re used to hearing these stories, or watch them on the TV rather than seeing them outside your window,” he told RTÉ’s Morning Ireland programme.

-He said the community would rally around Mrs O’Sullivan to try to help her through this time, but he said Covid-19 restrictions were making it more difficult.
+He said the community would rally around Ms O’Sullivan to try to help her through this time, but he said Covid-19 restrictions were making it more difficult.

+It had been difficult for him to find the words to say to her, he said.
+“I didn’t know what to say.
+I did the best I could chatting with her and prayed over her.
+It was a very sad scene.”
+It had been difficult to communicate through masks, he said.

+He said it would be difficult for younger people to understand that someone their age had departed this world so early.

-Local Fine Gael Cllr John Paul O’Shea from Lombardstown said people in Castlemagner and nearby Kanturk were trying to come to terms with the enormity of the tragedy.
+Local Fine Gael Cllr John Paul O’Shea from Lombardstown said people in Castlemagner and nearby Kanturk were trying to come to terms with the tragedy.

 “It has come as a real shock to the community,” he said.